istio/istio.io/content/about/notes/1.1/index.md

 ## Istioctl

-- Deprecated `istioctl create`, `istioctl replace`, `istioctl get`, and `istioctl delete`. `kubectl` should be used instead (see https://kubernetes.io/docs/tasks/tools/install-kubectl).
-These commands will be removed in the next release (1.2).
+- Deprecated `istioctl create`, `istioctl replace`, `istioctl get`, and `istioctl delete`.
+Use `kubectl` instead (see https://kubernetes.io/docs/tasks/tools/install-kubectl).
+The next release (1.2) removes the deprecated commands.
-- `istioctl gen-deploy`. [`helm template`](/docs/setup/kubernetes/helm-install/#option-1-install-with-helm-via-helm-template) should be used instead.
-This command will be removed in the next release (1.2).
+- Deprecated `istioctl gen-deploy`.
+Use a [`helm template`](/docs/setup/kubernetes/helm-install/#option-1-install-with-helm-via-helm-template) instead.
+The next release (1.2) removes this command.

 - Added [`istioctl validate`](/docs/reference/commands/istioctl/#istioctl-validate) for offline validation of Istio Kubernetes resources.
-This is intended to replace the existing usage of the deprecated `istioctl create` command.
+The intent is to replace the existing use of the deprecated `istioctl create` command.

 - Added [`istioctl experimental verify-install`](/docs/reference/commands/istioctl/#istioctl-experimental-verify-install).
 This experimental command verifies the installation status of Istio given a specified install YAML file.

 ## Configuration

-- Galley can now optionally serve as the Kubernetes touch point between Kubernetes and Pilot and Mixer.
-This feature is [alpha](https://preliminary.istio.io/about/feature-stages/#feature-phase-definitions).
-In subsequent Istio releases Galley will become the Istio's configuration management mechanism.
+- You can now use Galley to serve as the Kubernetes touch point between Kubernetes and the other Istio componets: Pilot and Mixer.
+This feature is in [alpha](https://preliminary.istio.io/about/feature-stages/#feature-phase-definitions).
+Subsequent Istio releases will make Galley Istio's default configuration management mechanism.